Shakeb100/MajorMatch/README.md

-Open up the terminal, and run the command(s): sudo mysql (if prompted for a password, use login password)
+Open up the terminal, and run the command(s):

+                                             sudo mysql (if prompted for a password, use login password)

 Run all commands if needed shown below in quotes, but do not include the quotes when running them.

 To see databases, run the command:

-"show databases;"
+                                  show databases;

-To see tables of the database, run the commands: use "Major_Match;"
+To see tables of the database, run the commands:

-          and then ------>                "show tables;"
+                                                 use Major_Match;
+                                                     show tables;

 To see table attributes, run the query:

                                        "DESCRIBE table_name;"

 For example, if you wish to query the database to see a list of registered users, run the command:

                                                                                                   "SELECT * FROM User;"